Richard Spooner (MP): Move to the Tories

 By 1832 Spooner's repeated electoral defeats led to his moving away from Radical politics.
 In that year he was asked to join the Birmingham Political Union, but declined the invitation.
 By the time of the 1835 general election he had made a complete change in his political views.
 The Birmingham Daily Post described his conversion:

 "...from having been a bold and uncompromising Liberal, became ultimately one of the most determined, immovable and obstructive members of the ultra-Tory party."

 Member of parliament for Birmingham

 In 1835 and 1841 Spooner stood as the Tory candidate against Birmingham's sitting Radical MPs.
 He was heavily defeated on both occasions.
 In 1844, Joshua Scholefield, one of the town's members of parliament, died.
 Consequently, a by-election was held.
 Spooner was again the Tory candidate and was opposed by William Scholefield, son of the deceased MP, who was expected to hold the seat for the Radicals.
-However, the Liberal/Radical vote was split when a third candidate, Joseph Sturge, entered the contest.
+However, the Whig/Radical vote was split when a third candidate, Joseph Sturge, entered the contest.
 Spooner was elected "most likely to his own astonishment" as the first Tory MP for Birmingham.
 It was noted that the "personal liking felt for the man was temporarily permitted to outweigh the general resentment at his political apostasy".
-At the next general election in 1847 the Liberals were reunited, and Spooner lost the seat to William Scholefield.
+At the next general election in 1847 the Whigs were reunited, and Spooner lost the seat to William Scholefield.